KrishanBhasin/security-advice/index.md

 Our goal is to help keep <> safe without overwhelming <>.
 If you found this training valuable, please spread the word to others.
 We can even try to send nerds to train anyone, anywhere!

 ### Credits:

+This is a lightly edited version of Tech Solidarity's security guideline for Congressional campaigns, with input from Motherboard's Guide to Not Getting Hacked, and @swiftonsecurity's decentsecurity.com.
+Changes include making it easier to follow when there has been no in-person training accompanying it.

+#### Links:
 https://techsolidarity.org/resources/congressional_howto.html
 https://decentsecurity.com/securing-your-computer/
 https://www.vice.com/en_us/article/d3devm/motherboard-guide-to-not-getting-hacked-online-safety-guide